esri-dap/geoportal/CONTRIBUTING.md

 # Introduction
-Interested in contributing to ApostropheCMS?
+Interested in contributing to GeoportalCMS?
 That’s fantastic!
 We really appreciate your interest and value your time.
-Because of that fact, we’ve drafted some guidelines to make the most of your contributions, and helps maintain ApostropheCMS as the best Node CMS in the universe.
+Because of that fact, we’ve drafted some guidelines to make the most of your contributions, and helps maintain GeoportalCMS as the best Node CMS in the universe.

 # Community
-There is a growing community of users on [Gitter](https://gitter.im/apostrophecms/apostrophe), and you can post and find answers to support questions about ApostropheCMS in [StackOverflow](https://stackoverflow.com/questions/tagged/apostrophe-cms) where fellow ApostropheCMS users are happy to help you out.
+There is a growing community of users on [Gitter](https://gitter.im/geoportalcms/geoportal), and you can post and find answers to support questions about GeoportalCMS in [StackOverflow](https://stackoverflow.com/questions/tagged/geoportal-cms) where fellow GeoportalCMS users are happy to help you out.

-We hold regular meetups at our office in Philadelphia which are broadcasted on our [Twitch channel](https://www.twitch.tv/apostrophecms).
-This is a great opportunity to check-in with the Apostrophe team, say “Hi” and hear about what we are working on.
+We hold regular meetups at our office in Philadelphia which are broadcasted on our [Twitch channel](https://www.twitch.tv/geoportalcms).
+This is a great opportunity to check-in with the Geoportal team, say “Hi” and hear about what we are working on.

 # Code of Conduct